octocat/Spoon-Knife/README.md

 > No rule of etiquette is of less importance than which fork we use.

 And this is how you successfully fork.

+This line is created to cause an intentional conflict